msGenDev/pys3file/README.md

 opened [read-only in vi](http://vimdoc.sourceforge.net/htmldoc/starting.html#-R), followed by re-encrypting the possibly modified file and putting it back to S3.
 All temporary files are named on the fly using _mktemp_ and are removed after the session using _rm -P ..._, where _-P_ overwrites the file data before the file is unlinked.
-During encryption and decryption, GnuPG will prompt you for your passphrase when it needs it.
+During encryption, GnuPG will prompt you for your passphrase when it needs it.